maheshmb13/Traffic-Management/README.md

 # Traffic-Management

-Tried various methods for licence-plate detection and recognition.
+Tested various methods for licence-plate detection and recognition.